Vibrational mode multiplexing of ultracold atoms

 In the two-level model $t_f$ may be reduced arbitrarily, but in the coordinate space Hamiltonian levels 0-1 will only be ``independent'' as long as higher levels are not excited.
 These excitations are the limiting factor to shorten the times further with the current mapping scheme.
 Some guidance is provided by the Anandan-Aharonov relation $t_f>h/(4 \overline{\Delta E})$, where $\overline{\Delta E}$ is the time average of the standard deviation \cite{AA}.

-{\it{Discussion.}--} Motivated by the prospective use of multiplexing/demultiplexing operations for quantum information processing, we have applied shortcuts-to-adiabaticity techniques to speed up the spatial separation of vibrational modes of a harmonic trap.
-A similar approach would separate $n$ modes into $n$ wells.
+{\it{Discussion.}--} Vibrational multiplexing may be combined with internal-state multiplexing \cite{multip3} to provide a plethora of possible operations.
+Motivated by the prospective use of multiplexing/demultiplexing for quantum information processing, we have applied shortcuts-to-adiabaticity techniques to speed up the spatial separation of vibrational modes of a harmonic trap.
+A similar approach would separate $n$ modes into $n$ wells so as to deliver more information into different processing sites.
 The number of modes that could be separated will depend on the asymmetric bias in relation to other potential parameters: the bias among the extreme wells should not exceed the vibrational quanta in the final wells.
 The bias determines possible speeds too, as smaller biases generally imply longer times.